Skip to main content

 In partnership with Auxiliary Services, the Office of the Dean of Students provided 50 students with break dining scholarships totaling $40,080 to provide safe, affordable housing for students during winter and summer breaks (winter: 19 students were awarded $22,620; summer: 31 students were awarded $17,460.00).
 This year 154 students were supported through student emergency funds totaling $53,158.92 to support emergency needs including medical bills, food, utilities and transportation.

-April Lopez, Assistant Dean of Students is co-editor for NDSS Journal on Basic Needs and was recently appointed to a national role with Swipe Out Hunger Leadership Council.
+April Lopez, Assistant Dean of Students, is co-editor for NDSS Journal on Basic Needs and was recently appointed to a national role with the Swipe Out Hunger Leadership Council.
 As a member of this council, she collaborates with professionals across the country to fight student hunger and elevate student voices in shaping solutions.
 Leadership council members were also awarded $1,000 grants to support their campus food security programs.
 April is also active in the SUNY Homeless Liaison Network, the SUNY Pantry Collaboration, the American College Health Association (ACHA) Basic Needs Task Force, and the Student Basic Needs Coalition (SBNC) Momentum Institute.

 The Office of the Dean of Students staff is continuing to elevate their knowledge and skills to support basic needs case management.
 April Lopez completed a 12-week Basic Needs Student Coalition Momentum Institute credential program and Grace Maxon-Clarke, Associate Dean of Students, participated in NABITA’s 5th Annual Case Management Summit.

 In response to student feedback, a privacy screen was added in front of the vending machine in Penfield in April 2025.
-New products were added to the vending machines including Always maxi pads and pregnancy tests which are free of charge to students.
+New products were added to the vending machines including Always maxi pads and pregnancy tests, which are free of charge to students.

 Several hundred samples of Plan B were donated and added to the selection of items that can be requested through the contraceptive delivery system.
 This new offering was promoted and there was a 584% increase in requests through the contraceptive delivery system (from 25 requests in Fall 2024 to 171 requests in Spring 2025).
-Having Plan B accessible puts us in compliance with the NYS Senate Bill S4400C which will require each SUNY institution to have at least one vending machine making emergency contraception available for purchase.
+Having Plan B accessible puts the institution in compliance with NYS Senate Bill S4400C, which will require each SUNY institution to have at least one vending machine making emergency contraception available for purchase.
 Plan B was also provided to Title IX to have accessible to students who may need it.

-To expand access, free sexual and reproductive health products were supplied to clubs and organizations as requested as well as residence halls and to residence hall staff members.
+To expand access, free sexual and reproductive health products were supplied to clubs and organizations as requested as well as residence halls and residence hall staff members.
 Additionally, the SHOP at Syracuse Campus was stocked with internal and external condoms, dams, lubricant, finger cots, Always maxi pads and pregnancy tests.

-6 - The Office of the Dean of Students partnered with Penfield Library to offer semester loans of laptops to students.
+6. The Office of the Dean of Students partnered with Penfield Library to offer semester loans of laptops to students.
 The Assistant Dean of Students met with students to determine the need for a semester-long laptop loan.
 This year, 36 students sought out a laptop loan and 26 students were approved for a laptop, 1 student was referred to CSTEP, and 2 online students received emergency funds to purchase laptops.

-8 - The Office of the Dean of Students (ODS) partnered with the International Student and Scholar Services Office (ISSS) to enhance support to international students.
+8. The Office of the Dean of Students (ODS) partnered with the International Student and Scholar Services Office (ISSS) to enhance support to international students.
 The Office of the Dean of Students presented to international students during Orientation to share resources and services.
 In October 2024, information about SHOP (food, clothing and toiletry pantry) resources were shared with ISSS to raise awareness about SHOP resources for international students.
-Social media posts were designed to be posted on ISSS social media channels and flyers were distributed at ISSS Office and related events.
-On November 20, 2025, ODS hosted a program/resource fair in Hart Hall for International students as part of ISSS International Week.
+Social media posts were designed to be posted on ISSS social media channels and flyers were distributed at the ISSS Office and related events.
+On November 20, 2025, ODS hosted a program/resource fair in Hart Hall for international students as part of ISSS International Week.

 In collaboration with Student Engagement and Leadership, the Office of Student Conduct trained a total of 170 new fraternity and sorority members and 315 club officers on hazing prevention for the 2024-2025 academic year.
 In collaboration with Intercollegiate Athletics, the Office of Student Conduct conducted hazing compliance meetings with all 490 athletes.

 To ensure compliance with the STOP Campus Hazing Act (SCHA), the Office of Student Conduct has implemented new initiatives to meet the act’s legal requirements.
 Beginning in December 2025, the student conduct website will host a campus transparency report that will display disciplinary action taken against student organizations found responsible for acts of hazing.
-This report will be updated regularly to display up to 5 years of hazing-related student conduct data.
+This report will be updated regularly to display up to five years of hazing-related student conduct data.
 Beginning in Fall 2025, the Office of Student Conduct will offer free hazing education to the entire campus community, including faculty and staff, through an expanded partnership with PreventZone.
-This initiative will enhance our community’s ability to identify and report hazing related behavior in a timely manner.
+This initiative will enhance the community’s ability to identify and report hazing-related behavior in a timely manner.
 The course can be taken asynchronously throughout the year whenever requested.

-Existing hazing training workshops provided to student athletes and student organization leaders will be expanded to include topics such as bystander intervention and ethical leadership.
+Existing hazing training workshops provided to student-athletes and student organization leaders will be expanded to include topics such as bystander intervention and ethical leadership.
 Within the Code of Conduct, updates to the hazing policies will take effect for the 2025-2026 academic year to comport with language ascribed by the law.

-Residence Life and Housing: Sara Rebeor, Assistant Vice President for Residence Life and Housing
+Sara Rebeor, Assistant Vice President for Residence Life and Housing

 At-A-Glance: